BrisaDiaz/Mern-stack-delivery-app/README.md

 - password encryption using bcrypt librery

-- secure email sending using Nodemailer and googleapis oAuth2
+- account validation , and functional contact form using Nodemailer and googleapis oAuth2

 - accesss of routes base athorization and permition